Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Capacity versus Carrier Frequency

-Although this theorem proves that the same asymptotic limit is approached regardless of the amount of spectrum, the convergence to the limit in \eqref{eq:ClimitIso} occurs at more modest carrier frequencies when the bandwidth grows with the frequency increases (and the wavelength shrinks).
+Although this theorem proves that the same asymptotic limit is approached regardless of the amount of spectrum, the convergence to the limit in \eqref{eq:ClimitIso} occurs at more modest carrier frequencies when the bandwidth grows when the frequency increases (i.e., the wavelength shrinks).
 We observed this in Fig.~\ref{fig_C_vs_lambda}.
-The situation is much different when directive antennas are utilized at either side of the communication link.
+The situation is much different when directive antennas are utilized at either side of the communication link, which can be formalized as follows.

 \begin{corollary} If $G^{\rm t}G^{\rm r}=G_0/\lambda^{\rho}$ for some $\rho \in (0,2]$, then the capacity grows to infinity proportionally to $1/\lambda^{\rho}$ as $\lambda \to 0$. \end{corollary} \begin{IEEEproof} When $\lambda \to 0$ and $\rho \in (0,2)$, it follows similar to \eqref{Climit} that $C = 2B\left(\frac{A}{\lambda d}\right)^2 \log_2(e) (\frac{P \lambda^2 G_0 }{\lambda^{\rho} 2 B N_0 \left(4 \pi d\right)^2 })$, which is proportional to $1/\lambda^{\rho}$.
-When $\rho=2$, the SNR is wavelength-independent but the pre-log factor is proportional to $1/\lambda^2$. \end{IEEEproof}
+When $\rho=2$, the SNR is wavelength-independent, but the pre-log factor is proportional to $1/\lambda^2$. \end{IEEEproof}

 This result implies that we can achieve any desired capacity value by increasing the carrier frequency, without requiring more bandwidth or power.
-The magenta curves in Fig.~\ref{fig_C_vs_lambda} grows without bound as $O(f_c^2)$, while the black curve grows as $O(f_c)$.
+We observed this already in Fig.~\ref{fig_C_vs_lambda}, where the magenta curves grow without bound as $O(f_c^2)$ because $\rho=2$, while the black curves grow as $O(f_c)$ because $\rho=1$.
 Note that this is achieved while shrinking the antenna areas, which are proportional to $\lambda$ instead of $\lambda^2$ (as with isotropic antennas).
-However, the convergence to the asymptotic behavior is a lot quicker when the bandwidth also grows with $f_c$.
+The convergence to the asymptotic behavior is a lot quicker when the bandwidth also grows with $f_c$.